-Effective October 14, 1996, the Federal Communications Commission (FCC) adopted a rule preempting certain restrictions concerning the installation, maintenance and use of direct broadcast satellite television broadcast and multi-point distribution service antennas (the "FCC Rule").
+Effective October 14, 1996, the Federal Communications Commission (FCC) adopted a rule preempting certain restrictions concerning the installation, maintenance and use of direct broadcast satellite television broadcast and multipoint distribution service antennas (the "FCC Rule").
 The FCC Rule mandates that receiving (as opposed to transmission) antennas of one meter or less in diameter may not be prohibited.
 Reasonable regulation is allowed so long as it does not interfere with obtaining acceptable quality signals.
 Restrictions on the installation of satellite dish antennae should be drafted to evidence the direct relationship between those regulations and health, safety or public welfare considerations.
 The installation can be subject to a required notification to the POA/ACC and compliance with applicable laws, including building codes.
 Restrictions which impose more than minimal cost are presumed unreasonable.

-J. Signage
+F. Signage

 Neighborhoods may wish to reduce the size and number of signs allowed.
 Although restricting non-political signage is clearly enforceable, prohibition of political signs has been challenged.
 By allowing some political signs for a reasonable duration, a neighborhood reduces the chances an owner will challenge these limits as unconstitutional.
 For these limits to be unconstitutional, a court must hold they violate free speech guarantees of the U.S. Constitution.
 Typically, courts have not found that enforcement actions by a POA under Restrictions do not constitute the necessary "state action" to create a constitutional issue.
 The author understands a Houston trial court decision regarding Meyerland held a complete prohibition of political signs as unconstitutional but upheld the Restrictions as to all non-political signs.
+A reasonable compromise is the limit the time signs will be displayed to a resonable period before and after the election in question.

-K. Aesthetics - Landscaping, Gardens, Drives/Parking, Maintenance
+G. Aesthetics - landscaping, gardens, drives/parking, maintenance